Think Tank Submission Rules & Guidelines

 c) connected to language teaching

 3) Articles should be 700-2000 words long.
-Most are 1500, but we are also starting to include very short articles on one key topic each (under 700 words) in a multi-author combination article.
+Most are 1500, but we also accept very short articles on one key topic each (under 700 words) as part of a multi-author combination article.
 Please watch the intro video first for the issue you plan to write for (or help us find a video if we don’t have one yet).
-Only up to 15 traditional references are allowed, but we prefer that references are included as hyperlinks in relevant words in the text wherever possible.
+Only up to 15 traditional references are allowed, and we prefer (but do not require) that references are included as hyperlinks in relevant words in the text wherever possible.

 The Editing Process

-1) We will send the file back to you with numerous changes and comments.
-You have final say on the changes other than outright errors or those that fit our standards, such as Oxford commas.
-Before you send the file back to the editors, accept/reject all the corrections and attend to the comments so that there are no comment boxes left.
+1) An editor will put your article in a Google Doc and make changes and comments.
+You have final say on the changes other than outright errors or those that are necessary to fit our standards, such as Oxford commas.
+Go to the Doc and accept/reject all the corrections (by hitting the checkmark or X buttons) and attend to the comments so that there are no comment boxes left.

 Writing Guidelines